 Objectives: This course focuses upon the problems and challenges of managing individuals, groups, and organizations in a virtual or distributed environment.
 Virtual means that work is accomplished by interdependent people performing at different time or places, or across organizations.
-This course addresses current topics associated with the new forms of organizing that new technology and accompanying strategic changes promote.
 The student will examine online business models, sources of competitive advantage in ecommerce, and techniques for evaluating opportunities.
 In this context, the student will also investigate the ways in which virtual organizations differ from conventional organizations and how to create virtual alliances.